University of Neuchâtel: Faculties

-The largest faculty has around 2000 students.
+This is the largest faculty, with around 2000 students.
 Its fields of research and study are Ancient and Middle Age Languages and Civilizations, Archeology, Art History, English Language and Literature, French Language and Literature, Logic, Museology and Philosophy.
 In Social Sciences, the Center for the Understanding of Social Processes (Maison d’analyse des processus sociaux, MAPS) is made up of five institutes: Anthropology, Geography, Psychology and Education, Swiss Forum for Migration and Population Studies and Sociology.
 It fosters cooperative work on interdisciplinary research projects.